ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 }
 ```
 ### Find by Routing
 Of course this is not realistic, because you cannot walk as the crow flies.
 A more exact calculation is the distance calculation using the PTV xRouteServer. xRouteServer has a method called ```calculateReachableObjects```.
-For a given set of candidates, it calculates if there's a route with a smaller distance, and also returns the routed distance.
+For a given set of candidates it calculates if there's a route with a smaller distance, and also returns the routed distance.
 The candidates for our reachable objects are the locations we filtered by airline.
 The xRoute gets the source, the candidates, the horizon and the profile for pedestrian routing.
 Like for xLocate, we invoke the xRoute with our ```runRequest``` helper method.
 ```js
 var searchForReachableObjectsUrl = 'https://xroute-eu-n-test.cloud.ptvgroup.com/xroute/rs/XRoute/calculateReachableObjects';